tenstorrent/tt-studio/README.md

 ```
 ##### Automatic Tenstorrent Hardware Detection

-If a Tenstorrent device (`/dev/tenstorrent`) is detected, the script will prompt you to enable mount the Tenstorrent device.
+If a Tenstorrent device (/dev/tenstorrent) is detected, the script will prompt you to mount it.

 ---